 It’s rewiring our children’s brains

 Indeed it is, as this article from Psychology Today explains in detail.
 Technology is having a profound effect on things like attention span, focus, and memorization/recall of facts.

-Barring an EMP that knocks civilization back a century or two, we’re not going back.
+The digital revolution is a done deal.
+Barring an EMP that knocks civilization back a century or two, we’re not going back to a time when you had to go home and check your answering machine to find out which friends had tried to get in touch with you.
+And our kids are never going to have the luxury of being able to make stupid mistakes without dozens of people with phones recording it for posterity and for eternal digital life.
 This hyper-connected world is here to stay — and it’s going to keep advancing, enmeshing itself even more intimately into our lives.
 (Seriously, my car texts me to tell me that it’s unlocked.)
 That’s the world our kids are going to be living in, and it’s our job to prepare them for that.
 Is shielding them from technology really better than teaching them to use it responsibly?

 Both as a parent and as a marketer, I vote no.

 Preparing our kids to live in a digital world